SurgiTrack: Fine-Grained Multi-Class Multi-Tool Tracking in Surgical Videos: Results and Discussion

 We analyze in Table \ref{tab:classwise} the tracking performance per tool class and observe that hook is the best tracked with a HOTA above 75.6\% for the proposed solutions.
 This class-agnostic tracking result reveals that regularly used tools such as bipolar and clipper has a medium tracking accuracy.
 Rarely used tools (e.g. scissors, irrigator) have the least scores.
 The grasper with the most multiple instances is very difficult to track, similarly the specimen bag is badly tracked due to its constantly deforming shapes.

 Revealed by this analysis, is the impact of the infusing surgical knowledge in the existing trackers, via the KB baselines.
 This greatly improves the tracking of multiple instances tools like grasper and marginal improves on tracking of single instance tools.
 Meanwhile, direction features learning the infusion of tool category and direction eliminates the need for hard-coded domain knowledge, giving a better performance.
+With superior performance over appearance-based features in differentiating tools with identical appearances but different directions (e.g., graspers), we demonstrate that the learned features effectively capture direction-specific semantics, validating their designation as "direction" features.